HFsa-RaShid/edu-connect-client/README.md

   + npm install

 + Set Environment Variables:
-  + Create a .env file in the root directory and configure necessary environment variables such as database connection URI, JWT secret key, and OAuth credentials.
+  + Create a .env file in the root directory and configure necessary environment variables such as database connection URI, JWT secret key, and Auth credentials.

 + Start the Server:
   + Install nodemon globally (if you haven't already):npm install -g nodemon